cmcqueen/khazad-min/README.md

     make check

 Most of the test vectors can be checked quickly, however the last set of vectors, set 4, involve 10<sup>8</sup> iterations of key schedule and encryption, so take some time to run.
+So the set 4 vectors are skipped by default.
+To run these tests, define the macro `ENABLE_LONG_TEST` in `khazad-vectors-test.c`.
+If using autotools, add the `--enable-long-test` configure option:

+    ./configure --enable-long-test

 License
 -------